Ghulam Haider (composer): Career

 Haider broke into films with the father-son duo Roshan Lal Shorey and Roop Kumar Shorey who were based in Lahore, and then A.R.
 Kardar gave him the opportunity to compose music for the 1935 film, Swarg Ki Seerhi and Ghulam Haider ended up moving to Bombay.
 He got his first big breakthrough with D.M.
 Pancholi's Punjabi film, Gul-E-Bakavali (1939) starring Noor Jehan.
 This was followed by film Yamla Jat (1940).
 His first big hit song came with Khazanchi in 1941, which helped cause a revolution in the music industry.
 The music of the film Khazanchi (1941), in particular, the song Sawan Ke Nazare Hain sung by Shamshad Begum and Ghulam Haider himself caused a revolution in music composing.
-By then Music Directors of the 1930s, who had composed film songs set in classical ragas, were beginning to sound commonplace.
+By then music directors of the 1930s, who had composed film songs set in classical ragas, were beginning to sound commonplace.
 Khazanchi's refreshingly 'free wheeling music' not only took the audiences by storm but also made other film music directors sit up and take notice.
 With this film, Ghulam Haider ensured that the Indian film song would never be the same again.
 Khandan (1942), the first film of Noor Jehan as lead actress, was also a big hit and established him as a top film composer.
 Film Poonji (1943) was also successful.
-Then Haider moved to Bombay and composed music for many films including Humayun (1945) and Majboor (1948 film), the first major breakthrough film for Lata Mangeshkar in Hindi films.
+Then Haider moved to Bombay and composed music for many films including Humayun (1945) and Majboor (1948), the first major breakthrough film for Lata Mangeshkar in Hindi films.
 Films Shaheed (1948) and Kaneez are his other big hits.